-The SoA Architect Licensing Advisor, Alexis McCune Secosky, is responsible for providing guidance to students interested in beginning the path to professional architecture licensure.
-Students are encouraged to start their NCARB Record prior to graduation, begin the Intern Development Program (IDP), and learn about Architect Registration Exam (ARE).
+The SoA Architect Licensing Advisor Alexis McCune Secosky is responsible for providing guidance to students interested in beginning or continuing the path to professional architecture licensure.
+Students are encouraged to start their NCARB Record prior to graduation, begin the Architectural Experience Program (AXP), and learn about Architect Registration Exam (ARE).

 Students learn about the path to licensure in the following ways:

-- A presentation about architecture licensure to students in the First Year Seminar course;
+A presentation about architecture licensure to undergraduate and graduate students at orientation and in the First Year Seminar;

-Formal presentations each academic year about IDP and the ARE open to all students in the School of Architecture;
+Formal presentations each academic year about AXP and the ARE open to all students in the School of Architecture;

-- Weekly Architect Licensing Advising open office hours available for students to ask questions about licensure, IDP, and/or the ARE; and
+Weekly Architect Licensing Advising open office hours available for students to ask questions about licensure, AXP, and/or the ARE; and

-- Communication about licensure and changes to IDP and the ARE through newsletters sent to undergraduate students.
+Communication about licensure and changes to AXP and the ARE through newsletters sent to undergraduate students.

 American Institute of Architecture Students (AIAS)

-The CMU chapter of AIAS elects a Professional Development Coordinator, an executive board position, to collaborate with the campus CDPC, the school's Architect Licensing Advisor, and professionals from the architectural community in Pittsburgh to provide career development programming and professional networking to its members.
+The CMU chapter of the American Institute of Architecture Students (AIAS) elects a Professional Development Coordinator, an executive board position, to collaborate with the campus Career and Professional Development Center, the school's Architect Licensing Advisor, and professionals from the architectural community in Pittsburgh to provide career development programming and professional networking to its members.

 The CMU chapter of AIAS creates a connection between students and the professional and academic world of architecture by offering members a diverse set of events and experiences including firm visits, local and national networking opportunities, community service build initiatives, and exposure to cutting edge developments within the field of architecture.
 More information available on the AIAS CMU website.